 |SEE ON AMAZON →|

-Black Diamond is an excellent brand when it comes to outdoor gear, and they products rarely disappoint.
-Which is why the Black Diamond Trail Ergo Cork trekking poles are easily one of the best options for avid hikers and trekkers.
+Black Diamond is an excellent brand when it comes to outdoor gear, and their products rarely disappoint.
+This is why the Black Diamond Trail Ergo Cork trekking poles are easily one of the best options for avid hikers and trekkers.
 If you need something that’s suitable for varying terrain types, but still lightweight and easy to carry around, this type of trekking pole is the one for you.

 These Black Diamond Trail poles are made from aluminum, and they are incredibly lightweight.
 If you want to keep your hiking gear as lightweight as possible, aluminum poles are an excellent choice.
 Especially since the Trail Ergo Cork poles are sectioned telescoping poles that measure just 27.5” when retracted.